Enough is enough: Maryland is being overrun by proposed fracked-gas infrastructure and other looming dirty energy proposals in the state.

 On the Eastern Shore, residents face the threat of a 181-mile pipeline traversing through eight counties and creating an additional compressor station in Denton, Maryland to support the transport of fossil-spewing fracked gas.
 Learn more here: No Eastern Shore Pipeline.

 For 43 straight weeks, residents from Cove Point gathered in Annapolis to plead for a safety study around the Cove Point LNG facility — the first liquefied fracked gas export terminal on the East Coast and the first one in the world in such a densely populated area.
-Learn more here: We Are Cove Point.
+Unfortunately, this natural gas export terminal began operating in January 2018, which has led to a surge of natural gas in the state.
+Stay updated here: We Are Cove Point.

 Accokeek Compressor Station

-In Charles County, residents are fighting to stop a Dominion compressor station.
-To build it, Dominion is planning to lower the water table by 16 feet, endangering nearby wetlands and drinking water wells.
+In Charles County, residents fought to stop a Dominion compressor station — and won!
+To build it, Dominion had planned to lower the water table by 16 feet, endangering nearby wetlands and drinking water wells.
+It’s likely that Dominion will propose another compressor station elsewhere, but for now, the community is safe.
 Learn more with We Are Cove Point and the AMP Creeks Council.

 Brandywine Power Plants